James MacCarthy

 James MacCarthy (Irish: Séamus MacCárṫaiġ; 5 March 1945 – 15 July 2019) was an Irish sculptor and painter.
 He is best known for his figurative work in bronze, as well as natural and marine subjects in copper and limestone.
-MacCarthy’s sculpture range from small table top pieces to large public and corporate art works.
+MacCarthy's sculpture range from small table top pieces to large public and corporate art works.
 Examples of his statues, monuments and plaques can be seen around Cork and Ireland, including a life-size bronze sculpture of Jack Lynch, Leader of Fianna Fáil and Irish Taoiseach, located in Blackpool, Cork.

 MacCarthy's work has exhibited in many respected galleries in Ireland and the UK.
 His sculptural pieces also feature in collections such as RTÉ, The Arts Council, AIB, and The Office of Public Works; as well as private collections both in Ireland and abroad.

 Early life and education

 James MacCarthy was born in Dunmanway, West Cork, the second son of merchant Eugene Charles (Hugh) MacCarthy and Anna Connolly.
+Through his father MacCarthy descends from MacCarthy Clan Dermod of Kilcoe and MacCarthy Glas of Gleannacroim.
 From an early age MacCarthy showed an ability for drawing, painting and modelling and expressed an interest in attending art college.
 However, his father required that his son should firstly study baking at the Borough Polytechnic Institute, London.
 Afterwards, MacCarthy attended the National College of Art and Design (NCAD) in Dublin from 1968 – 1970 at a time when the campus was based at Kildare Street, Dublin.
 It was at NCAD that he was taught the principles of sculpture under the tuition of Domhnall Ó Murchadha.

 Career

-Early in his career MacCarthy worked solely in plaster with pieces varing in size from busts to half-size figures.
+Early in his career MacCarthy worked solely in plaster with pieces varying in size from busts to half-size figures.
 An interest in ceramics and pottery led him to the Kilkenny Design workshop where his work looked to traditional Irish influences.
 MacCarthy remained in Kilkenny for a year, after which he set up a studio in Cork working primarily in ceramics.
 However, MacCarthy returned to figurative sculpture led by an inherent desire and attraction for creating expressive three-dimensional forms.
-MacCarthy also began bronze casting his work, which is a skilled process and labour intensive, through mould making, and cast cleaning.
+MacCarthy also began bronze casting his work, which is a skilled process and labour-intensive, through mould making, and cast cleaning.
 Over a forty-year period MacCarthy was based out of his studio in Dunmanway where he worked on commissions and producing sculptural pieces for exhibition.